A proper dress shirt fit has a clear set of rules. It should flatter your body, look neat, and feel comfortable – all at the same time.

-There are some key dress shirt features that help you determine if the fit should be right for you or not.
-The first thing to keep in mind is to make sure the body of the shirt is tapered, but not uncomfortably tight.
+Some key dress shirt features help you determine if the fit should be right for you or not.
+The first thing to keep in mind is to make sure the shirt’s body is tapered but not uncomfortably tight.

-Also, the sleeves should fall effortlessly against the end of one’s wrists; however, it should not cover the heel of your hands.
+The sleeves should also fall effortlessly against the end of one’s wrists; however, they should not cover the heel of your hands.
 The seams of the shoulders should be in line with where the shoulders and arms meet.

-Last but not least, the cuffs need to sit just right on the wrists, where they don’t fall passed the hands but are also not so tight that they limit your mobility.
+Last but not least, the cuffs need to sit just right on the wrists, where they don’t fall past the hands but are also not so tight that they limit your mobility.

 Dress Shirts Length

-The first section that ensures a dress shirt is hemmed properly is where the bottom of the shirt sits.
+The first section that ensures a dress shirt is hemmed properly is where the shirt’s bottom sits.

 When trying to find the proper length of a dress shirt, the rule of thumb is to find a shirt size that fits as slim as comfortably possible.
 Therefore, it is necessary to find a shirt somewhere in the middle.

-An ideal dress shirt length should be long enough so that it can remain comfortably tucked in throughout the day.
-When it comes down to it, it is essential to find a dress shirt that sits just in the right place on your hips.
+An ideal dress shirt length should be long enough to remain comfortably tucked in throughout the day.
+Therefore, finding a dress shirt that sits just in the right place on your hips is essential.

 Dress Shirt Collar Fit

 When it comes to the collar, there are a few pieces of criteria to take note of.
-If this part of the shirt is either too tight or too loose, it will be both uncomfortable and will not look the way you need it to.
+If this part of the shirt is too tight or too loose, it will be uncomfortable and will look awkward.

 There are many different options in terms of collar styles.
-However, when it comes to different sizes, collars typically run from 14” small to 18” large.
+However, collars typically run from 14” small to 18” large when it comes to different sizes.